Resources

 Research And Teaching Support

-Upon request the VRC librarian will engage with classes or one-on-one instruction to assist students in understanding aspects of working with images as information related to the surrogate image: description/ access points, standards such as structured vocabularies, technical aspects of digital images, documentation, copyright issues and fair use guidelines and where to find good free images online.
+The VRC librarian engages with classes or one-on-one instruction to assist students with research which can include understanding aspects of working with images as information related to the surrogate image: description/ access points, standards such as structured vocabularies, technical aspects of digital images, documentation, copyright issues and fair use guidelines and where to find good free images online.

 Kathy Evans